 This CNC motion controller is powered by a 32-bit processor wrapped in an ABS case with integrated cooling.

-The xPRO V5 comes fully assembled and programmed with XYZ probe input, integrated relays, E-Stop switch, and power switch.
+The xPRO V5 comes fully assembled and programmed with XYZ probe input, integrated relays, an E-Stop switch, and a power switch.

 The xPRO V5 has a reputation for being one of the best DIY CNC controllers for hobbyists doing their own CNC machine build with custom parts.